DSP Platform Policy

-As a processor of Suppliers and Customers (as controllers) the OMP is using for their purpose a range of different technologies, some of which are controlled by the OMP (first party) and some of which are controlled by other organizations (third party).
+As a processor of users (as controllers) the DSP is using for their purpose a range of different technologies, some of which are controlled by the DSP (first party) and some of which are controlled by other organizations (third party).

-These technologies include (but are not limited to) cookies, web beacons, scripts, fonts and images; some of which are considered as necessary for us to be able to deliver the Platform to you and others which we use to enhance our users’ understanding of how you use the OMP; to assist in marketing activities and other purposes as explained below.
+These technologies include (but are not limited to) cookies, web beacons, scripts, fonts, images, data heatmaps and session replays; some of which are considered as necessary for us to be able to deliver the DSP to you and others which we use to enhance our users’ understanding of how you use the DSP; to assist in marketing activities and other purposes as explained below.
 Under European laws the controller is required to obtain your consent for any use of these technologies which is not considered as necessary, as well as provide you with clear information as to what these technologies do; and the third parties we work with.

 A cookie is a small text file (often including a unique identifier), that is sent to a user’s browser from a website’s computers and stored on a user’s computer’s hard drive or on a tablet or mobile device (collectively, “Computer”) – such as login credentials; items in a shopping cart; and tracking identifiers.
 A Cookie stores a small amount of data on your Computer about your visit to the Site.